 - Part 5 Network utility services

 - Part 6 Financial contributions

 - Part 7 Heritage

 - Part 8 Natural hazards

-- Part 9 Hazardous facilities and contaminated land

-- Part 10c Development controls for land units and settlement areas

-- Part 12 Subdivision

-- Part 13 Transport

 10a.27 Land unit - Rotoroa

 Rotoroa is a relatively small (82.5ha) island located to the east of Waiheke between Pakatoa and Ponui.
 At its narrowest point, the island is 170m in width but it is over 2km long, dimensioned north to south.